 - Any reasonable needs of either spouse

-When you work with us, you will have an experienced attorney explaining all your options.
-Whether you stand to pay or receive support, we will ensure that you are treated fairly.
+When you work with Julia, you will have an experienced attorney explaining all your options.
+Whether you stand to pay or receive support, she will ensure that you are treated fairly.

 Providing The Legal Support You Need As You Start The Next Chapter

-To privately discuss your case with a lawyer, contact our Greensboro, North Carolina, law office at 336-355-8796 or take a moment to submit an online contact form.
-We pride ourselves on being accessible and responsive.
-Whether you reside in nearby Winston-Salem or elsewhere throughout the Piedmont Triad, we will be here to help.
+To privately discuss your case with a lawyer, contact Julia Pendleton’s Greensboro, North Carolina, law office at 336-355-8796 or take a moment to submit an online contact form.
+She prides herself on being accessible and responsive.
+Whether you reside in nearby Winston-Salem or elsewhere throughout the Piedmont Triad, she will be here to help.